pixee/docs/docs/intro.md

 For additional details, see the [Installation](/installing) page.

-Pixee also supports on-premises deployment for organizations that require additional security or compliance measures.
-To learn more about Pixee on-premises solutions, please [contact us](https://pixee.ai/demo-landing-page).
+Pixee also supports self-hosted deployments for organizations that require additional security or compliance measures.
+To learn more about Pixee self-hosted solutions, please [contact us](https://pixee.ai/demo-landing-page).

 ### What environment & languages does Pixee support?